Muhammad Muhsin Ibrahim

 APC.

-refuse to heed the aforementioned, then their people should revolt against
+I pray that, should they refuse to heed the aforementioned, their people revolt against

 them.
 They are not God-sent nor must-obey; they are humans.
 It is high time